Neilblaze/SantaBanta/README.md

 WintAR is a TF.js based gesture recognition interface to spice up Video Conferencing calls during your Winter Holidays ☃️❄️.
 Whoofus is easy to run & requires no custom application/software installation.
 Just click on [View Demo](https://hohoholidays.us) & directly use it on the browser!

-Whoofus runs on both on PC & mobile directly on the browser (on Canvas), although PC is always recommended for much better experience! ✨
+WintAR runs on both on PC & mobile directly on the browser (on Canvas), although PC is always recommended for much better experience! ✨

 - Story
 ```